Wake Forest University School of Business

 Academics edit

-Undergraduate programs offered include a Bachelor of Science (BS) degree program with majors in finance, accountancy, mathematical business, and business enterprise management.[13]
-Graduate business programs include an MBA, MS in Management, an MS in Business Analytics, a Master of Accounting, and MS in Accountancy.[14]
-Joint degree programs are also offered: an MD/MBA; a PhD/MBA; a combined MBA with a master’s in accounting; and an MBA and J.D. from the Wake Forest School of Law.[15][16][17]
-Joint degree programs are also offered: a MD/MBA; a PhD/MBA; a combined MBA with a master's in accounting; and an MBA and J.D. from the Wake Forest School of Law.[18][19]
+Undergraduate programs offered include a Bachelor of Science (BS) degree program with majors in finance, accountancy, mathematical business, and business enterprise management.[14]
+Graduate business programs include an MBA, MS in Management, an MS in Business Analytics, and an MS in Accountancy.[15]
+Joint degree programs are also offered: an MD/MBA; a PhD/MBA; a combined MBA with an MS in Accountancy; and an MBA and J.D. from the Wake Forest School of Law.[16][17][18]

 Degrees edit